kernfruit/wp-stack/README.md

 ## Misc

+### Test mails

+This boilerplate comes with a [MailHog](https://github.com/mailhog/MailHog) service installed and configured to catch all mail that is send in development.
+The MailHog frontend can be accessed at `mail.<domain>.lndo.site`.
+You can change this URL in the `.lando.yml` file.

 ### Use custom domain for development

 The `*.lando.site` domain will not work offline because it is an actual ON THE INTERNET wildcard DNS entry that points all `*.lndo.site` subdomains to `localhost/127.0.0.1`.
 See [Lando docs](https://docs.devwithlando.io/config/proxy.html) for more details on this.